 Concrete to oak to brushed aluminum, with warm LED tucked under each tread — the descent reads as one choreographed moment rather than an assembly of parts.

 A central corridor runs bow to stern, terminated by the fire.
-The twin lounges frame the sightline without interrupting it — every seat points at the same still center.
+The twin lounges frame the sightline without interrupting it — each seat points toward the same still center.

 Built for a few close people, not a crowd.
 Sofa, table, storage, and hearth integrate into the hull — one continuous room that flexes from a quiet morning to a family evening.